How to use Porkbun email when your DNS is hosted elsewhere

 TXT leave blank, or @ depending on the company v=spf1 mx include:_spf.porkbun.com ~all

-Be sure to remove any existing MX records other than the above so that only Porkbun's MX records show for your domain.
-It may take up to 48 hours for your new MX records to fully propagate across the Internet, although in most cases the change should be immediate.
+Be sure to remove any existing MX or SPF records other than the ones above, so that only Porkbun's MX/SPF records show for your domain.
+It may take up to 48 hours for your new records to fully propagate across the Internet, although in most cases the change should be immediate.

-If you have DMARC configured for your Porkbun hosted email
+If you have DMARC/DKIM configured for your Porkbun hosted email

-If you have DMARC configured for your Porkbun hosted email, which is an additional security measure that uses SPF and DKIM to help prevent email spoofing, please follow the guide below to add the right records to your 3rd party host:
+If you have DMARC and DKIM records configured for your Porkbun hosted email, which are additional security measures that help prevent email spoofing, please follow the additional steps below to add the correct records to your 3rd party host:

 1

-Locate your domain and click the "Details" button list to the right.
-On the menu that appears, click the "Edit" option next to "DNS Records".
+Locate your domain and click the "Details" button to the right.
+On the menu that appears, click the edit icon next to "DNS Records".

 2